vishkid84/Portfolio-milestone-project/README.md

 Contact section appears as two different columns in desktop and tablet - one with contact details and the other column with form.
 They appear vertically in mobile.
 All of the above has been tested manually and found to be working.

-The website has been tested across different browsers (Chrome, Firefox, Microsoft Edge, IE10).
+The website has been tested across different browsers (Chrome, Firefox, Opera, Microsoft Edge, IE10).
 I have added the smooth scroll feature in css.
 This does not work on Internet Explorer, Edge and iOS.
 Tested across multiple devices and found that hover effect in portfolio section does not work in iOS without adding additional code and also that 'background-attachment: fixed' does not work in iOS.

+Validated html and css with W3C validator to make sure there are no errors.

 ## Deployment